 Talk to an Employment Lawyer

-An employment lawyer can assess your situation, explain your rights under the law, and guide you on the best course of action, before evidence is lost or deadlines pass.
+A veteran Minnesota employment lawyer like Madia Law can comprehensively assess your situation, explain your rights under the law, and guide you on the best course of action before evidence is lost or deadlines pass.

-At Madia Law, we help employees take informed, confident steps toward justice.
-If you believe your rights have been violated, we’re here to listen and fight for you.
+At Madia Law, we help Minnesota employees take informed, confident steps toward justice.
+If you believe your rights have been violated, we are your trusty employment law experts in the Twin Cities, and we are here to listen and fight for you.

 Talk to a Workplace Rights Attorney Today

-If you’re facing workplace discrimination, retaliation, harassment, or wrongful termination, you have legal protections, and you don’t have to navigate them alone.
+If you are facing workplace discrimination, retaliation, harassment, or wrongful termination, you have clear and specific legal protections, and you do not have to navigate them alone.

-Madia Law LLC represents employees throughout Minnesota in cases involving unlawful treatment at work.
-Whether you’ve been denied a promotion, fired unfairly, or targeted for speaking up, we will assess your case and help you take the next step.
+Madia Law LLC represents employees in Minneapolis and throughout Minnesota in cases involving unlawful treatment at work.
+Whether you have been denied a promotion, fired unfairly, or targeted for speaking up, we will assess your case and help you take the next step.
 Contact us today for a confidential legal consultation.

-Your rights matter, and we’re here to enforce them.
+Your rights matter, and we are here to help you enforce them.

 Call 612-349-2729 or complete a Case Evaluation form